openssl pkcs12

 -out filename

-specifies file name to write the PKCS#12 file to.
+This specifies filename to write the PKCS#12 file to.
 Standard output is used by default.

-specifies the file name to read certificates and private keys from, standard input by default.
-They must all be in PEM format.
-The order doesn't matter but one private key and its corresponding certificate should be present.
-If additional certificates are present they will also be included in the PKCS#12 file.
+This specifies the input filename or URI.
+Standard input is used by default.
+With the -export option this is a file with certificates and a key, or a URI that refers to a key accessed via an engine.
+The order of credentials in a file doesn't matter but one private key and its corresponding certificate should be present.
+If additional certificates are present they will also be included in the PKCS#12 output file.

 -name friendlyname

-specifies the "friendly name" for the certificate and private key.
+This specifies the "friendly name" for the certificates and private key.
 This name is typically displayed in list boxes by software importing the file.

 -caname friendlyname